Move In Guide

 Resident Directors (RDs)

-There are four RDs - two for each housing village - who live on campus.
+There are three RDs - one for each housing area - who live on campus.
 RDs supervise the RAs, spearhead programming throughout the villages, and act as conduct officers when housing policies aren't adhered to within the residence halls.
 Not sure who your RD is?
 Check out our staff page!

 Front Desk Assistants (FDAs)

-FDAs work the residence hall front desks - La Plata for the Village at Alpine Valley and Monarch for Summit Village.
+FDAs work the village desks - La Plata for Alpine Village and Alpine Apartments and Monarch for Summit Village.
 In addition to being a great resource for information about living on campus, FDAs also check out resources such as vacuums to residents and process all the mail and packages for the residence halls.

 Housing Tips